pmasschelier/pmasschelier.github.io/content/posts/x86_64_strings/index.md

 ### The movs instruction

 Now that we learnt more about the string instructions we can break down the effect of the `rep movsq` instruction:
-1. copy the quadword pointed by rsi to rdi
+1. copy the quadword pointed by `rsi` to `rdi`
-2. add 8 to rsi and rdi so that they point onto the next quadword
+2. add 8 to `rsi` and `rdi` so that they point onto the next quadword
-3. decrement rcx and repeat until rcx == 0
+3. decrement `rcx` and repeat until `rcx == 0`

 This is what we would expect memcpy to do except for one thing: bytes are not copied one by one, but in blocks of 8.
 Here, as the byte size of our arrays is a multiple of 8, we can copy the source array has an array of quadwords.
-This will necessitate 8 times less operations than copying the array byte by byte.
+This will necessitate 8 times less operations than copying the array one byte at a time.

 Let's change the size of the arrays to 1023 to see how the compiler will react when the array size is not a multiple of 8 anymore:
 ```asm